 They started planning for the event – Stand With Bentley: Children’s Stroke Charity Event – still looking for a recipient.

-“Zoe Hall just popped into my head,” she said.
+“Zoe Hall just popped in my head,” she said.
 “My mother and I went to school together.”
 She said that she and Zoe’s mother weren’t particularly close, but they knew each other and she knew Zoe’s condition.

 Edwards said people in the area really rallied around the issue this year.

 “This was our biggest year.
 We had just over 2,000 people.”